mulesoft-consulting/ASMonAzure/README.md

 ![](images/image22.png)

-- You can monitory the deployment with the following commands
+- You can monitor the deployment with the following commands

 ```bash
 kubectl get pods -n nto-payment